BUTR/Bannerlord.BLSE/src/Bannerlord.BLSE.LauncherEx/README.md

-Executable that injects BUTRLoader features and launches the game's launcher.
+Executable that has enables BLSE and the game's launcher with BUTRLoader (LauncherEx).